railwayapp/docs/src/docs/tutorials/set-up-a-datadog-agent.md

 **Objectives**

 In this tutorial you will learn how to -
-- Deploy a Datadog agent in Railway, listening for metrics and logs.
+- Deploy a Datadog agent in Railway - listening for metrics, logs, and traces.
-- Configure an application to send metrics and logs to the agent.
+- Configure an application to send metrics, logs, and traces to the agent.

 If you are looking for a quicker way to get started, you can also deploy this project from a <a href="https://railway.app/template/saGmYG" target="_blank">template</a>.